 - Stage 0: This stage is usually used to describe cancer where the cancerous cells haven’t broken away to invade or spread to tissues outside of the breast.
 This is known as non-invasive breast cancer.

-- Stage 2: Here the cancerous cells will either have affected up to three lymph nodes, or the tumour is larger than 5 centimetres, or both.
+- Stage 2: Here, the cancerous cells will have affected up to three lymph nodes, or the tumour will have grown larger than 5 centimetres, or both.

 Please note that surgery is only recommended if the cancer is detected in its early stages and is located within the breast or the lymph nodes in the underarm.

-Is Anaesthesia Safe For Breast Cancer Treatment In Pregnancy?
+Is Anesthesia Safe for Breast Cancer Treatment In Pregnancy?

 The treatment for breast cancer will depend entirely upon the stage of cancer you have been diagnosed with.
 Usually, if the cancer is detected early enough, the first line of treatment is surgery.

 - Surgery: Here, the cancerous tissue from the breast and surrounding areas is removed surgically.
 There are two types of surgical options in this case – BCS, or breast-conserving surgery or mastectomy.
 In the former, only the cancerous tissue is removed from the body.
 The latter involves the removal of the entire breast that has cancer.
 BCS requires further radiation, and this is not recommended to pregnant women as it could harm the developing baby.